Tom Rudin, Washington D.C.

 Anne Sewall, Topsham VT

 Anne’s background is in elementary education.
 She first learned about the crèche project in the 1990’s and in 2004 packed up her four children and went to Kodiakanal for a month-long visit.
-They quickly settled into the crèche routine, and built a chicken coop, made a puppet theater, assembled a play kitchen, and bought needed supplies for the crèche nurse.
+They quickly settled into the crèche routine, building a chicken coop and puppet theater, assembling a play kitchen, and buying needed supplies for the crèche nurse.
 Anne’s son, Micaiah, who has Down syndrome, became the temporary gym teacher, introducing ball games the children loved and are still playing.
 Anne says that over the years she’s seen an astonishing improvement in the health, engagement, and liveliness of the crèche kids.
 When she sees photos and video now, she invariably says, “Those are not the crèche kids I knew!”
 Anne is an original member of the HKI board.
 She loves being a part of a team that is doing this “wonderful work in South India.”

 Paul Davis, MD.
 Wichita KS